-The rise of the 24/7 business environment and the remote workforce has made texting with work colleagues more common.
+Working remotely can make you feel like you’re a doctor on call 24/7, especially if you’re new to it.
 Today, 73% of professionals text with their internal coworkers, while 51% use text to communicate with external contacts, customers, prospects, and partners.

 But experts say that texting still conveys more urgency than email, perhaps because more than 90% of people read a text message within the first three minutes of receiving it, according to a survey by mobile research firm Mobilesquared.
 So if your boss is texting you, in many cases you should respond immediately.

 When it comes to work-based messaging apps, the rules aren’t so clear.
 Experts say it’s harder to immediately filter out what’s urgent, though you can typically mute conversations that aren’t urgent and create notifications so that you’re alerted anytime there’s activity on a certain topic or messages from a certain person.